-Defending the Felipe Complaint and any such additional lawsuits could require any of the above entities to incur significant costs and draw the attention of the management team away from the daily operations of our business.
+Defending the Felipe Complaint and any such additional lawsuits could require us incur significant costs and draw the attention of the management team away from the daily operations of our business.
 Further, the defense or settlement of any lawsuit or claim may also adversely affect our business, financial condition, results of operations, and cash flows.